 - Example: A U9 player must win or have made the finals of two Orange Ball U9 events before they are able to compete in a U10 Green Ball event.

 A national program designed to bridge the gap between entry-level tennis and the provincial competitive junior circuit.

 - All events in the Rogers Rookie Tour will be non-elimination tournaments.

 - Each player is guaranteed a minimum of three matches.

 |Ages / Levels||Rookie Tour||Orange Green Ball (U9/U10) Circuit|

 |Red Ball Events||8U (8 and Under)||No U8 red events|

 |Green Ball Events||11+ (U12/U14/U16)||U10|

-The Edward Siemens High Performance Bursary is presented annually by Tennis BC to provide assistance to competitive junior tennis players and help enhance their long-term development.
+The Edward Siemens High Performance Bursary is presented annually by Tennis BC to provide assistance to competitive junior tennis players to help enhance their long-term development.

-If you are interested in applying for this bursary, please complete and submit the Edward Siemens High Performance Bursary application form found here: 2022 Edward Siemens High Performance Bursary Application Form
+If you are interested in applying for this bursary, please complete and submit The Edward Siemens High Performance Bursary application form found here: 2023 Edward Siemens High Performance Bursary Application Form